 The second shortcut is named Volume Mixer.
 This is a useful tool that allows you to control the global sound volume as well as the volume of the apps that are open.
 For example, you can lower the volume for your web browser while keeping the volume for the speakers the same, so that other apps are louder when playing sound.
 Download the Volume Mixer shortcut from here.

-Once downloaded, double-click on the shortcut and the Volume Mixer is shown.
+Once downloaded, extract the archive, double-click on the shortcut and the Volume Mixer is shown.